OpenNewsLabs/field-guide-security-training-newsroom/drafts/Chapter02-06-Passwords.md

 This is a lesson where it is very important to make sure that you, as the instructor, aren’t making things up or sharing bad information with participants.
 So be very clear and honest about what you don’t really know.

 **Harm Reduction** - a guiding principle of this lesson is that people will *not* use passwords properly, they will not store passwords securely, they will forget passwords, they will lose passwords, they will sign up for services that do not store passwords securely and those services will be hacked.
-The goal of this exercise is to *reduce the harm* that individuals (and the teams they work with) experience *when,* (not if) things go wrong.
+The goal of this exercise is to *reduce the harm* that individuals (and the teams they work with) experience *when* (not if) things go wrong.

 This is not a workshop that can guarantee that users will adopt strong, unique passwords and strong two factor authentication in all situations.
-Not only is that goal unrealistic (impossible!), it’s counter-productive because it’s an overwhelming goal for most people, and when people are overwhelmed they're more likely to give up.
+Not only is that goal unrealistic, it’s counter-productive because it’s an overwhelming goal for most people, and when people are overwhelmed they're more likely to give up.
 The reality is that if a good approach to passwords is used in just a few key places, a majority of the benefit and protection can be gained.

 ### Basic Digital Literacy (Accounts and Encryption)